Just one year after working with a real estate agent, over 70% of buyers have forgotten that agent’s name.

 Let that sink in.

 This percentage only increases further as the years go on.
-Successful real estate agents are the ones who are able to maintain clients and keep them coming back.
+Successful real estate agents are the ones who can maintain clients and keep them coming back.

-If you want to be remembered by clients for several years or more down the line, you’ll need to maintain a consistent relationship with each and every one of them WITHOUT being annoying or spammy.
-Here are some tips in order to maintain clients long-term, and, bonus, you’ll probably get more referrals too.
+If you want to be remembered by clients for decades, you’ll need to maintain a consistent relationship with each and every one of them WITHOUT being annoying or spammy.
+Here are some tips to maintain clients long-term.
+Bonus, you’ll probably get more referrals too.

 Give Clients An Incredible Experience